AnmolTomer/ejs_projects/03_PC_Repair_Site/README.md

 ## 03_02 Express Generator File Structure

 - This will generate an application, a package.json manifest file, app.js file, routes and other basic things required to get started.
 Basically a boiler plate.
 To install run `npm install express -g && npm install express-generator -g`.
+More on express generator [here](https://expressjs.com/en/starter/generator.html)

 - Now inside pcrepair we have to run `npm install` as it reads the dependencies from manifest file and install them.

 - Inside views folder we have `layout.pug`, this is where we will put all the code that we want to be present on other pages as well by calling extends layout.

-- `express pcrepair --view=pug` to create a starter template with pug as view engine.
+- `express pcrepair --view=pug` to create a starter template with pug as view engine, instead of default i.e. jade.

+- In [package.json](pcrepair/package.json) inside pcrepair dir we have `"start" : "node ./bin/www"` this gives us alternate ways to start our applications, other than doing node app.js.
+We can do npm start to start the pcrepair application.
+If we go to `localhost:3000` we can see the landing page with Express as default.

 ```pug
 doctype html